 We'll be looking at the Basel Convention, why it was (and remains) an important global initiative, and the extent, to date, of the United States' involvement in it.

-In the 1970s, developed nations began exploring the cost-efficient disposal of technological waste (wastes and substances).
+In the 1970s, developed nations began exploring the cost-efficient disposal of technological waste (materials and substances).
 With the rise of NIMBY, a phrase meaning “Not in My Backyard,” local opposition rose against the use of domestic land and landfills for dumping hazardous waste.
 With this opposition, nations looked beyond their borders to Eastern Europe, Africa, and other third world and developing countries.

-Import and export of these hazardous wastes and substances continued for decades until reports surfaced detailing congenital disabilities and other health issues arising in places where people were being exposed to the toxic metals dumped by first world countries.
+Import and export of these hazardous materials and substances continued for decades until reports surfaced detailing congenital disabilities and other health issues arising in places where people were being exposed to the toxic metals dumped by first world countries.
 These reports were met with a general appeal to stop international waste disposal.

 These appeals came to a head and were addressed with the Basel Convention.
 The primary goal of the Basel Convention was, and remains, to reduce trans-boundary movements of hazardous wastes between nations and to prevent the international transport and dumping of waste from developed to developing countries.